 Brief explanation of situational awareness

-For the purpose of the Peaceful Warrior Woman course that I teach, it is about staying safe from human predators through the practice of observing the behavior of people in your environment.
-It also includes things like observing the person’s hands to see if he or she is holding a weapon and noticing if the person keeps patting a certain spot on the body where a weapon may be concealed.
+For the purpose of the Peaceful Warrior Woman course that I teach, it is about staying safe from human predators.
+This includes things like observing a person’s hands to see if he or she is holding a weapon and noticing if the person keeps patting a certain spot on the body where a weapon may be concealed.

 Most people are terrible at practicing situational awareness, partly because they are so distracted most of the time and partly because they form conclusions about those around them based on irrelevant things, such as race, nationality, religion, clothing, facial hair, tattoos, piercings, and the type of vehicle someone drives.
 Those things are based on propaganda that infuses society and blocks the ability to observe the type of subtle behavior that could actually serve as a warning of real potential danger.
-People profile each other in that way because they mistakenly believe it helps them know who is safe to be around, but it only creates fear and paranoia, while distracting their attention from what really matters—actual behavior.
+People profile each other in that way because they mistakenly believe it helps them know who is safe to be around, but it only creates fear and paranoia, while distracting their attention from what really matters—observable behavior.
 Xenophobia is orthogonal to situational awareness.